Boundary condition and reflection anomaly in $2+1$ dimensions: Relation to the fermion-monopole scattering in d 3+1d

 \section{Relation to the fermion-monopole scattering in \texorpdfstring{$3+1$d}{3+1d}}

-As seen before, it is impossible to impose a boundary condition preserving the reflection symmetry for a single Majorana fermion because there is no corresponding outgoing wave for the incoming wave in the $n=0$ mode.
-The same thing happens in the scattering of a monopole and a charged fermion in $3+1$ dimensions.
-Before and after the scattering with the monopole, the s-wave component of the fermion has to flip its helicity\cite{Callan1982,Rubakov1982}, which means that when there is only one Weyl fermion, there are no outgoing wave.
-This can be interpreted as due to the mixed gauge-gravitational anomaly\footnote{The correspondence between the mixed gauge-gravitational anomaly and the absence of the outgoing wave can be seen from the fact that they disappear only when the sum of the $U(1)$ charges of the Weyl fermions is zero.
+As seen before, it is impossible to impose a boundary condition preserving the reflection symmetry for a single Majorana fermion due to the absence of a corresponding outgoing wave for the incoming wave in the $n=0$ mode.
+The same issue arises in the context of the scattering between a monopole and a charged fermion in $3+1$ dimensions.
+Before and after the scattering with the monopole, the s-wave component of the fermion has to flip its helicity\cite{Callan1982,Rubakov1982,Kazama1977}, which means that when there is only one Weyl fermion, there is no outgoing wave.
+This situation can be interpreted as a consequence of the mixed gauge-gravitational anomaly\footnote{The correspondence between the mixed gauge-gravitational anomaly and the absence of an outgoing wave can be seen from the fact that they disappear only when the sum of the $U(1)$ charges of the Weyl fermions is zero.
 See Appendix \ref{Q}.}.
-In this section, we give an explicit relation between the absence of the outgoing s-wave in the monopole scattering in $3+1$ dimensions and the impossibility of imposing a boundary condition preserving the reflection symmetry in $2+1$ dimensions.
+In this section, we establish a direct connection between the absence of an outgoing s-wave in the monopole scattering in $3+1$ dimensions and the impossibility of imposing a boundary condition preserving the reflection symmetry in $2+1$ dimensions.

 Let us consider the single free left-handed Weyl fermion theory with the unit positive charge in the monopole background,